Economic history of the United States: New nation

 The Constitution of the United States, adopted in 1787, established that the entire nation was a unified, or common market, with no internal tariffs or taxes on interstate commerce.
-The extent of federal power was much debated, with Alexander Hamilton taking a very broad view as the first Secretary of the Treasury during the presidential administration of George Washington.
+The extent of federal power was much debated, with Alexander Hamilton taking a broad view as the first Secretary of the Treasury during the presidential administration of George Washington.
 Hamilton successfully argued for the concept of "implied powers", whereby the federal government was authorized by the Constitution to create anything necessary to support its contents, even if it not specifically noted in it (build lighthouses, etc.).
 He succeeded in building strong national credit based on taking over the state debts and bundling them with the old national debt into new securities sold to the wealthy.
 They in turn now had an interest in keeping the new government solvent.
 Hamilton funded the debt with tariffs on imported goods and a highly controversial tax on whiskey.
 Hamilton believed the United States should pursue economic growth through diversified shipping, manufacturing, and banking, as outlined in his Report on Manufactures.
 He sought and achieved Congressional authority to create the First Bank of the United States in 1791; the charter lasted until 1811.

 After the war, the older cities finally restored their economic basis; newer growing cities included Salem, Massachusetts (which opened a new trade with China), New London, Connecticut, and Baltimore, Maryland.
 Secretary Hamilton set up a national bank in 1791.
 New local banks began to flourish in all the cities.
 Merchant entrepreneurship flourished and was a powerful engine of prosperity in the cities.

 World peace lasted only a decade, for in 1793 two decades of war between Britain and France and their allies broke out.
 As the leading neutral trading partner the United States did business with both sides.
 France resented it, and the Quasi-War of 1798–99 disrupted trade.
 Outraged at British impositions on American merchant ships, and sailors, the Jefferson and Madison administrations engaged in economic warfare with Britain 1807–1812, and then full-scale warfare 1812 to 1815.
 The war cut off imports and encouraged the rise of American manufacturing.

 Industry and commerce

 Transportation

 There were very few roads outside of cities and no canals in the new nation.
-In 1792 it was reported that the cost of transport of many crops to seaport was from one-fifth to one half their cost.
+In 1792 it was reported that the cost of transport of a number of crops to seaport was from one-fifth to one half their cost.
 The cheapest form of transportation was by water, along the seacoast or on lakes and rivers.
 In 1816 it was reported that "A ton of goods could be brought 3000 miles from Europe for about $9, but for that same sum it could be moved only 30 miles in this country".